WrestleMania 2: Aftermath

 WrestleMania 2 marked the last major pay-per-view appearance for Roddy Piper during his initial heel run.
 Shortly before the event, he taped four weeks worth of Piper's Pit segments that would air on the WWF's syndicated programs in April, and then took a four-month hiatus from the ring.

-When Piper returned to the WWF in August, he became a face and began a violent feud with Adonis, who had in the meantime started his own Piper's Pit-type talk show called The Flower Shop.
+When Piper returned to the WWF in August, he became a face and began a violent feud with Adrian Adonis, who had in the meantime started his own Piper's Pit-type talk show called The Flower Shop.
 Jesse "the Body" Ventura also took a leave of absence after WrestleMania 2; like Piper, he filmed several weeks worth of his talk show segment, The Body Shop, to air in the coming weeks.
 Afterward, The Magnificent Muraco would be the fill-in host of the segment until the final installment, aired August 30, 1986.
 In late August, Ventura returned for television tapings of the first WWF Superstars of Wrestling, continuing his role as a heel-favoring color commentator.

+WrestleMania 2 was seen as a financial success from a pay-per-view purchase standpoint, earning an estimated $5 million, leading Cable Television Business Magazine to compliment the event stating "If anything, we learned from (WrestleMania), it's that the right promotion makes an event successful".
+The magazine also described how Cablevision saw an increase in 5,300 subscribers the week of the pay-per-view alone compared to new subscriber numbers on average of 300 to 400 while stating it was the third-most purchased pay-per-view event ever to that point.
+WrestleMania 2 would air in reruns on Showtime in July 1986 even after some of the storylines that were started at the event had concluded.